 Benefits

-Human breast milk is the perfect first food for your baby, but it's also beneficial for baby's sensitive skin and many skin conditions.
+Human milk is the perfect first food for your baby, but it's also beneficial for baby's sensitive skin and many skin conditions.
+It is nourishing and gentle since it contains many skin-loving components, like fatty acids, enzymes, vitamins, and minerals.

 Disclaimer: This post contains affiliate links, you can see my disclosure here.